mmcin/CI-PP4/README.md

 I have used a scale of 1 to 5 for story points.
 1 being the least effort involved.

 ### Pilot
-- Can contact admin team.
+- As a user I want a contact form so that I can contact the admin team.
 3
-- Can upload a new flying site.
+- As a user I want to be able to access an upload form so that I can upload a flying site.
 4
-- Can edit a flying site that they have created.
+- As a user I want access an edit form so that edit a flying site.
 4
-- Can delete a flying site that they have created.
+- As a user I want access an delete form so that delete a flying site.
 3
-- Can upload a gallery image.
+- As a user I want to be able to access an upload form so that I can upload a gallery image.
 4
-- Can edit a gallery image that they have created.
+- As a user I want access an edit form so that edit a gallery image.
 4
-- Can delete a gallery image that they have created.
+- As a user I want access an delete form so that delete a flying site.
 3
-- Can comment on a flying site.
+- As a user I want a comment form so that I can leave comments on a flying site.
 4
-- Can delete a comment that they have posted on a flying site that they have created.
+- As a user I want a delete button so that I can delete my comments on flying sites.
 3
-- Can edit a comment that they have posted on a flying site that they have created.
+- As a user I want an edit comment button so that I can edit comments on a flying site.
 4
-- Can comment on a gallery image.
+- As a user I want a comment form so that I can leave comments on a gallery image.
 4
-- Can delete a comment that they have posted on a gallery image that they have created.
+- As a user I want a delete button so that I can delete my comments on gallery images.
 3
-- Can edit a comment that they have posted on a gallery image that they have created.
+- As a user I want an edit comment button so that I can edit comments on a gallery image.
 4
 - Can sign up/login.
 2

 ### Admin
--As an admin I want an admin panel so that I can moderate the uploaded content and accounts.
+- As an admin I want an admin panel so that I can moderate the uploaded content and accounts.
 1

+## Design
+### Wireframes